Inkjet solar cell: Inkjet Printing for Perovskite Solar Cells

 There is a major focus on the composition of the perovskites that are used in any of the types of solar cells.
 A major focus in current research on perovskite solar cells is how to make them safer, based on toxicity concerns with the materials that are used in perovskites and the solvents that are used for deposition.
 This focus on producing safer materials is also a major focus for perovskite solar cell research more broadly.
 In the case of manufacturing controls for perovskite inkjet printing, it is also important to control factors such as the perovskites' composition and particle size.

 Potential

 Inkjet printed solar cells have an incredible potential, despite their efficiency being lower than more common solar cell materials, because of the ease with which they can be manufactured.
 They can be printed in ambient conditions, and require relatively low annealing temperatures.
 By improving "ink engineering", these solar cells can present an excellent avenue for advancing solar cell technology.

 In traditional solar cells the material that holds the photovoltaic material generally costs more than the material itself.
-With inkjet printing it is possible to print solar cells on paper.
-This will allow solar cells to be much cheaper and be placed almost anywhere.
-Paper thin solar cells or eventually direct 3D printing will allow to create solar cells on blinds, in windows, in curtains, and almost anywhere in the home.
-This is very promising and could be the future of solar power.
+With inkjet printing, it is possible to print solar cells on paper.
+This may allow solar cells to be cheaper and be placed almost anywhere.
+Paper thin solar cells or, eventually, direct 3D printing may allow to create solar cells on blinds, in windows, in curtains, and almost anywhere in the home.